Pedro-Bernardo/pedro-bernardo.github.io/_posts/2022-04-03-midnightQuals22_hfs_browser.md

 <!-- > We have a very safe core with a very safe enclave -->

 # TL;DR
-1. The given binary visits URLs to JavaScript files interpretes them using an embedded JavaScript engine.
-2. A Patch in the embedded JavaScript engine introduces a **use-after-free** through the `midnight()` method for typed arrays.
+1. Find a UAF in the `midnight()` method for JS typed arrays
-3. Write JS to trigger the UAF to get a libc leak
+2. Exploit the UAF to get a libc leak
-4. Use UAF to perform a tcache poison attack
+3. Exploit the UAF to perform a tcache poison attack
-5. Set `__free_hook` to `system`
+4. Set `__free_hook` to `system`
-6. Free chunk containing `cat *la*`
+5. Free a chunk containing `cat *la*`
-7. Win
+6. Win

 # The Problem
 We are given a tar file containing the following:
 - `hfs_browser` - the binary
 - `libc-2.31.so, libcurl-gnutls.so.4.6.0"` - libraries used remotely
-- `readme.txt` - instructions on how to run and debugging tips
+- `readme.txt` - instructions on how to run and debug the binary
-- `duktape.diff` - a diff file containing a patch applied by the challenge authors to the running `duktape`.
+- `duktape.diff` - a diff file containing a patch applied by the challenge authors to `duktape`

 ## hfs_browser
-It visits a user-provided URL to a JavaScript (JS) file and executes that JS using [duktape](https://github.com/svaarala/duktape), a portable and embeddable Javascript engine.
+The `hfs_browser` binary visits a user-provided URL to a JavaScript (JS) file and executes that JS using [duktape](https://github.com/svaarala/duktape), a portable and embeddable Javascript engine.

 ```
 vagrant@ubuntu-focal:~/shared/midnightQ22/hfs/chall$ checksec hfs_browser